jsbyrnes/AM_JointInversion/README.md

 # AM_JointInversion

-This is an inversion for 1D seismic structure using an adaptive meshing scheme from reeciver functions and surface waves - essentially the classic Julia et al., 2000 routine but redesign to go to much higher frequencies for sharp structure.
-This work is currently pending at NSF Geophysics (ie I wrote it for a proposal).
+This is an inversion for 1D seismic structure using an adaptive meshing scheme from reeciver functions and surface waves - essentially the classic Julia et al., 2000 routine but redesigned to go to much higher frequencies for sharper structures when appropriate.
+This work is currently pending at NSF Geophysics (ie I wrote it for a proposal, not a paper yet).

 Advances over existing routine include
  - Inverison of multi-taper deconvolved recevier functions, not time domain, which preserves higher frequencies.